 On successful completion of the course students will be able to:

-1. Explain and demonstrate how service products differ from tangible goods, and how this impacts on design and execution of marketing strategies.
+1. Explain and demonstrate how service products differ from tangible goods, and how this impacts on marketing strategy design and execution.

 2. Apply the extended services marketing mix to develop a product or marketing strategy for an organisation.